-An issue which has been reported several times since SharePoint Server 2019 was released is that items in document libraries might be returned with incorrect mime-type from the server.
-This can lead to effects that browsers ignore CSS files hosted in SharePoint libraries, that images are not displayed and various other unexpected results.
+There is a known issue with SharePoint Server 2019 where items in document libraries might be returned with an incorrect mime-type from the server.
+This can lead to browsers ignoring files hosted in SharePoint libraries.

 Update: this issue has been resolved with July 2019 CU.

 The issue is caused by the fact that SharePoint fails to read the mime information from the IIS configuration due to a problem in our product.